cobyeast/coffee_restful/README.md

 Complete Flask Restful API with PostgreSQL DB.

 ## Overview
 Project to share information about local coffee shops using serialization with marshmallow to convert complex objects into server-side JSON data.
 Endpoints include /api for GET all requests, and /api:\<name\> for GET, POST, PUT, and DELETE requests.
-Server is secured using JWT authentication, will be adding bcrypt for password hashing.
+Server is secured using JWT authentication, inculding usernames, and hashed passwords with bcrypt.

 ## Setup
 1. main